Three dead in Leduc, Alta. industrial accident | CBC News

 "My heart breaks for these workers and their families.
 While we wait for details about how this tragic accident happened, my thoughts are with all those who are mourning this terrible loss."

-Leduc is a city of 30,000 located approximately 33 kilometres south of Edmonton.
+Leduc is a city of 30,000 about 33 kilometres south of Edmonton.